jman2-go/LoL-Grubs/README.md

   frameborder="0"
 ></iframe>

+**p-value = 0.0**

+Here, we reject the null hypothesis and accept that teams with 4+ grubs tend to get herald.

 ## Framing a Prediction Problem

+Finally, it can be interesting to predict which team will end up getting more grubs in professional play.
+Some players have defined playstyles in which they prioritize grubs over other players.
+Some champions can take grubs quicker, while others can move to support their jungler faster.

 Prediction Problem: How many grubs will a team get based on information before the game begins?

+For this problem, the "time of prediction" is right after champion draft.
+Thus, statistics like 15-minute gold difference or outcome of the match are not considered; it wouldn't make sense to predict if a team gets grubs after grubs are taken.

+This prediction problem is a multiclass classification problem.
+While it can be treated like a regression problem due to the numerical nature of the number of void grubs variable, ultimately the problem lies in classifying a team to a specific, quantized number of grubs.
+The metric being used to evaluate the model is accuracy.
+Since the goal of the prediction is to predict correctly as much as possible, accuracy is a fair metric over other metrics.

 ## Baseline Model

+To begin, let's see if the jungle player and their champion is a good predictor of the amount of grubs they will get.
+In theory, the team's jungler would have an effect on how many grubs are obtained.

-This model utilizes a Linear Regression (with rounded results) to predict the amount of grubs a team gets.
+This first model utilizes a Linear Regression (with rounded results to properly classify) to predict the amount of grubs a team gets.
 The model encodes the team jungler's `playername` and `champion` using OneHotEncoder.
-In theory, the team's jungler would have an effect on how many grubs are obtained.

 With this model, an accuracy of 0.1762 was obtained.
 This accuracy is not great, almost amounting to random guesses.

 ## Final Model

+To improve the model, features about the whole team is added.
+As much as solo queue players may beg to differ, LoL is a team game, and the jungler's movements and decisions are greatly affected by their teammates.

 This model utilizes a Decision Tree Classifier to predict the amount of grubs a team gets.
-The model encodes the `teamname`, `playername` and `champion` using OneHotEncoder.
+This model takes a set of data, and "splits" them into separate nodes based on different categorizers, until the maximum depth is achieved.
+The model encodes the `teamname`, and `pos_champion` of each role using OneHotEncoder.
+The jungler's `playername` was dropped for being redundant, assuming only one jungler plays for each team.

 With this model, an accuracy of 0.272 was obtained.
 This accuracy is still not great, but is an improvement to the baseline.
+The best parameters found for this model were `entropy` for its `criterion` and a `max_depth` of `5`.

 ## Fairness Analysis

+To conclude, a fairness analysis was conducted on the final model.
+The two groups that were compared are the LCS league and the LCK league to see if the model differs between regions.
+Accuracy was chosen again as the metric of choice, and the test statistic is the difference in accuracy between the LCS and the LCK.

 - Null Hypothesis: Our model is fair.
 Its accuracy between the LCS and the LCK should be similar, and any differences are due to random chance.
 - Alternative Hypothesis: Our model is unfair.
 Its accuracy for the LCS is higher than the LCK.

-- <iframe
+<iframe
   src="assets/accuracy.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+**p-value = 0.192**

+The p-value is greater than 0.05.
+Therefore, we fail to reject the null hypothesis and cannot conclude that the LCS has a higher accuracy than the LCK.